Shenmue (video game): Promotion and release

 On November 27, 1998, Sega released the Dreamcast in Japan.
 The launch game Virtua Fighter 3tb, also directed by Suzuki, included a preview disc of Shenmue featuring FMV scenes and an interview with Suzuki, but no gameplay footage.
 On December 20, 1998, Sega unveiled Shenmue at a conference at the Yokohama International Assembly Hall and demonstrated its clock, weather and quick time event systems; fans could watch the conference online.
 Initial reactions were positive, with Edge saying it "could be one of the most ambitious and important video game endeavours of the decade".
-However, the quick time events angered some fans, who had assumed the game would only use Virtua Fighter-style battles.
+However, the quick time events angered some fans, who had assumed Shenmue would only use Virtua Fighter-style battles.

 Sega announced a Japanese release date of April 1999, which was delayed to August 5.
-At the Tokyo Game Show in March 1999, Sega announced that Shenmue would span multiple games and allowed the public to play it for the first time.
-At a Japanese consumer show on May 3, 1999, Sega demonstrated the facial animation and announced that non-player characters would have their own daily routines.
+At the Tokyo Game Show that March, Sega announced that Shenmue would span multiple games and allowed the public to play it for the first time.
+At a Japanese consumer show on May 3, Sega demonstrated the facial animation and announced that non-player characters would have their own daily routines.
 Later that month, Sega showed Shenmue in America for the first time at the 1999 Game Developer's Conference.
 It was playable the following week at the E3 trade fair in Los Angeles.

 At a Japanese consumer conference on June 1, 1999, Sega announced a Shenmue promotion to coincide with a Dreamcast price drop.
 Sega distributed a limited-edition video, What's Shenmue, with Dreamcast consoles and games, and a playable demo from August 1.
-The "spoof" demo has Ryo search a small area of Yokosuka for Sega then-managing director Hidekazu Yukawa.
-Sega also announced that Shenmue had been delayed to October 28, 1999.
-On June 22, Sega announced a "Shenmue Subway Tour", showing playable demos at Japanese train stations that August.
-NHK spent six months with the development team and broadcast a making-of documentary about the game before its release.
+The "spoof" demo has Ryo search a small area of Yokosuka for Sega's managing director, Hidekazu Yukawa.
+Sega also announced that Shenmue had been delayed to October 28.
+On June 22, Sega announced a "Shenmue subway tour", showing playable demos at Japanese train stations that August.
+NHK spent six months with the development team and broadcast a making-of documentary before the game's release.

-At the end of September, Sega announced a release date for early 2000, before moving it ahead to the final week of 1999.
-Sega released Shenmue on December 29, 1999, in Japan, November 8, 2000, in North America, and December 1, 2000, in Europe.
+At the end of September, Sega announced a release date for early 2000, before moving it to the final week of 1999.
+Sega released Shenmue on December 29, 1999, in Japan, November 7, 2000, in North America, and December 1, 2000, in Europe.